isc-projects/stork/doc/troubleshooting.rst

 Stork Agent
 ===========

-There are described the solutions for some popular issues with the Stork Agent.
+This section describes the solutions for some popular issues with the Stork Agent.

 --------------

-:Issue:       The machine is authorized in the Stork Server and shows no error, but has no application.
+:Issue:       The machine is authorized in the Stork Server and shows no error but has no application.
-:Description: User installed and ran the Stork Server and next the Stork Agent.
+:Description: The user installed and ran the Stork Server and the Stork Agent.
               Next, it authorized the machine.
-Some time has passed, on the "Machines" page the "Last Refreshed" column value is actual and "Error" column value is empty, but "Daemons" colum is still blank.
-The "Application" section on the specific machine page is empty too.
+After a few times, on the "Machines" page, the "Last Refreshed" column value is actual, and the "Error" column value is empty, but the "Daemons" column is still blank.
+The "Application" section on the specific machine page is blank too.
 :Solution:    Check that:
-              - Kea Conrol Agent, Kea DHCP4, and/or Kea DHCP6
+              - Kea Control Agent, Kea DHCP4, or/and Kea DHCP6
               - BIND9
               daemons are running.
 :Explanation: If the "Last Refreshed" column value is actual and the "Error" column value